hammadxp/emoji-sort-order/README.md

 ### ❤️‍🔥 Emoji Sort Order

 This small repo lets you find the correct sort order of emojis.
-This sort order can important in certain scenarios such as when you're using an emoji as the first character of a file or a note (for example in Obsidian) so that it appears as if it's the icon of the file.
+This sort order can be important in certain scenarios such as when you're using an emoji as the first character of a file or a note (for example in Obsidian) so that it appears as if it's the icon of the file.

 Lists are also available in Excel, PDF and TXT formats in repo files.